hardin47/website/Math150/Notes/02-ttest.md

 \mbox{p-value} &= 2 \cdot (1-pt(1.15,5499)) = 0.25\\
 \end{align}

-The same analysis can be done in R (with and without tydying the output):
+The same analysis can be done in R (with and without tidying the output):

 ```r
 surgery %>%